What are the best HMO plans in the Philippines? Are you looking for the best prepaid HMO cards?

 According to studies, half of the country’s total costs are paid out of pocket.
-That means many of us Pinoys are uninsured, and we may suffer financial hardship when we get sick.
+That means many of us Pinoys are uninsured and suffer financial hardship when sick.
 The costs of getting treatment for cancer, stroke and heart disease are rising and can easily run up to several million pesos.

-The health maintenance organization or HMO is a company that allows people to be insured to avail medical services for a fixed monthly or annual fee.
-It acts as the middleman between the client and the healthcare providers such as hospitals, clinics, laboratories, doctors, therapist, etc.
+The health maintenance organization or HMO is a company that allows people to be insured to avail medical services in exchange for a fixed monthly or annual fee.
+It acts as the middleman between the client and healthcare providers such as hospitals, clinics, laboratories, doctors, therapist, etc.

-The company can lower overall costs by being able to offer large number of potential clients to hospitals and physicians.
+It can lower overall costs by being able to offer large number of potential clients to hospitals and physicians.
 They can negotiate for lesser prices on treatment, services, and medicines.
-In return, healthcare providers have a database of customers that would avail of the services.
+In return, healthcare providers have a database of customers that would avail of their services.

 Some might offer to provide coverage that can be hard to insure, such as pre-existing conditions, or to people usually refused for insurance such as senior citizens and those with pre-existing conditions.

 An HMO company offers customers the ability to sign up for a plan that would pay for expenses related to medical services that are covered in the policy.
 It is like getting a life insurance, but instead of the benefits paid during death the benefits are made towards any expenses in the hospital, for doctor’s consultation, etc.

 Let’s imagine an example, an HMO plan that has an annual benefit limit (ABL) of ₱100,000.
 ABL can be used to pay for any costs due to a medical service such as check-ups, hospitalization or lab tests (X-ray, blood test) for a medical condition that is within the coverage for one year.